Existence of minimizers for the SDRI model in $\mathbb{R}^n$: Wetting and dewetting regimes with mismatch strain: Introduction

 In the strive of capturing such interplay between elastic and (anisotropic) surface energy described by the physical literature \cite{Deng:1995,HS:1991,Baldelli:2013,SMV:2004,Spencer:1999,WL:2003,Xia:2000}, various mathematical models with a variational nature have been introduced in relation to the different settings relevant for the applications.
-A non-exhaustive list includes \cite{BGZ:2015,BCh:2002,DP:2018_1,DP:2018_2,FFLM:2007,GZ:2014,KP:2021} for epitaxially-strained thin films deposited on supporting materials, \cite{BFM:2008,CCF:2016,FGL:2019} for fractures, \cite{Babadjian:2016,Baldelli:2014} for delamination, and, e.g., \cite{FFLM:2011} for crystalline cavities. \bu Establishing the \ba existence of minimizers for such models even \bu in dimension $n=2$ \ba is a \bu challenging task \ba especially due to compactness \bu issues.
-Such issues were first solved in simplified settings, by working under the antiplane-shear assumption \cite{Bonaci:2015,ChS:2007}, or by distinguishing the applications with \emph{adhoc} geometric assumptions on the morphology of the crystalline materials, such as adopting graph\bu-type and star-shapedness constraints on film profiles and crystal cavities, respectively.
+A non-exhaustive list includes \cite{BGZ:2015,BCh:2002,DP:2018_1,DP:2018_2,FFLM:2007,GZ:2014,KP:2021} for epitaxially-strained thin films deposited on supporting materials, \cite{BFM:2008,CCF:2016,FGL:2019} for fractures, \cite{Babadjian:2016,Baldelli:2014} for delamination, and, e.g., \cite{FFLM:2011} for crystalline cavities.
+Establishing the existence of minimizers for such models even in dimension $n=2$ is a challenging task especially due to compactness issues.
+Such issues were first solved in simplified settings, by working under the antiplane-shear assumption \cite{Bonaci:2015,ChS:2007}, or by distinguishing the applications with \emph{adhoc} geometric assumptions on the morphology of the crystalline materials, such as adopting graph-type and star-shapedness constraints on film profiles and crystal cavities, respectively.
+However, numerous experiments in dewetting and crystal growth exhibit morphologies that cannot be represented as graphs, due to the formation of holes, rims with overhangs, merging fronts, pinch-off events, and other topological changes.
+For instance, the dewetting experiments of \cite{R:1992,R:1994} clearly illustrate the nucleation of holes, rim growth, coalescence into cellular patterns, and eventual breakup into droplets.
+Similarly, solid-state dewetting experiments \cite{KGT:2009,RG:2021} reveal faceted rims and islands, sharp corners, and pinch-off events, while related phenomena are also documented in \cite{SS:1986}.
+These observations motivate the need for a geometric formulation of the SDRI model that does not rely on a graph representation.

 More recently, the development of several techniques related to GSBD-functions, a specific subclass of functions of bounded deformation \cite{D:2013_jems}, have been sucessfully applied to models related to the Griffith energy \cite{CCF:2016,CCI:2017,ChC:2019_arxiv,ChC:2020_jems,D:2013_jems,FGL:2019}.
 Following this progress, there has been a growing effort \cite{ChC:2020_arxiv,CF:2020_arma,HP:2020_arma,HP:2021_arxiv} to develop mathematical frameworks enabling the simultaneous treatment of the various mechanisms of mass rearrangement and boundary instabilities, which is of crucial importance, as often such phenomena concomitantly occur in applications.